miteshksingh/C-Compiler/README.md

 Dependencies:Flex(Lecaical Analyser),Bison(Parser Generator Tool)

-How to execute:
+# How to execute:

-1.Install flex and Bison and set their path.
+1. Install flex and Bison and set their path.

-2.flex Compiler.l
+2. flex Compiler.l

-3.bison Compiler.y
+3. bison Compiler.y

-4.gcc Compiler.tab.c
+4. gcc Compiler.tab.c

-5.a.exe .c .i .s
+5. a.exe .c .i .s

-6.gcc -m32 .s
+6. gcc -m32 .s

-7.a.exe
+7. a.exe

-Output:
+# Output:

 The output will print all the grammer rules needed to parse the input C program.
 A Symbol table containing all variables is displayed.
 A Quadruple table used in generating intermediate code is also displayed.
 The Output of input C program is displayed.

-The constructs supported by the compiler are
+# Constructs supported by the compiler

 1.Simple Variable declaration and initialization.